Kairatmyrzabekov/Kairatmyrzabekov/README.md

-- 👋 Hi, I’m @Kairatmyrzabekov
+- 👋 Hi, I’m @KairatMyrzabekov
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, programming, bulding websites.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning javascript, phyton and github.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Design.
-- 📫 How to reach me ...
+- 📫 How to reach me?
+You can visit my website and reach trough on

 <!---
 Kairatmyrzabekov/Kairatmyrzabekov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.